-You may need a kyphoplasty if you have certain types of fractures, or broken areas, in your spine.
-In most cases, osteoporosis — or thinning of the bones — plays a role in these fractures.
+You may need a kyphoplasty if you have certain types of fractures, or broken areas, in the vertebrae.
+In most cases, osteoporosis — or thinning of the bones — is the cause of these fractures.
+The vertebrae can also be broken or fractured in accidents or from cancer.
 The fractures cause the bones to collapse or become compressed.
-The fractures can cause pain or lead you to develop a hunched-over posture.
+The fractures can cause pain, nerve damage, or lead to a hunched-over posture (called kyphosis).

-The procedure may also be done if cancer has damaged a vertebra.
-A kyphoplasty may make the bone a little taller to help make up for the height it loses when it's compressed.
-The procedure may also relieve pain.
+Kyphoplasty may make the bone a little taller to help make up for the height it loses when it's compressed.
+The procedure often also relieves pain.

-Usually doctors perform this procedure only after trying other treatments.
-These may include your wearing a back brace or taking pain medicine.
+Usually doctors perform kyphoplasty only after trying other treatments.
+These may include wearing a back brace, limiting activity, or taking pain medicine.

-The amount of radiation used during an X-ray procedure is considered minimal; therefore, the risk for radiation exposure is low.
-But if you are pregnant or suspect that you may be pregnant, you should notify your health care provider.
+The amount of radiation used during the X-ray procedures is considered minimal, and the risks related to radiation exposure are very low.
+But if you are pregnant or suspect that you might be, tell your healthcare provider.

 There may be other risks, depending on your specific medical condition.
 Be sure to discuss any concerns with your doctor before the procedure.

-Your doctor will meet with you before the procedure to check your health.
-You will also have testing done.
-This may include X-rays or an MRI scan to help your doctor see the fractures.
-You may also have blood tests and a physical examination.
+Your doctor will meet with you before the procedure to check your health and do a physical exam.
+You will also have some tests done, such as X-rays or an MRI scan (which help your doctor see the fractures) and blood tests.

-Talk with your doctor about any medications or supplements you're taking and if you have an allergy to any medications or to contrast agents, the dyes used during certain X-rays.
+Talk with your doctor about any medicines, vitamins, herbs, or supplements you're taking and if you’re allergic to any medicines or the dyes used during certain X-rays.

-You may need to stop taking aspirin or other medicines that thin your blood before the procedure.
-You may be told to avoid eating or drinking anything for several hours before the surgery.
+You may need to stop taking aspirin or other medicines that thin your blood before kyphoplasty.
+You may be told to not eat or drink anything for several hours before the surgery.
 Bring someone with you to the procedure to drive you home afterward.

-An anesthesia provider will put an IV line into a vein to give you medicine.
+An anesthesia provider will put an IV line into a vein in your hand or arm to give you medicine.
 You will either be given medicine to relax you and keep you from feeling pain or to make you go to sleep before the surgery.
 You will lie face down on an operating table during the surgery.
 X-ray equipment will be nearby.

-The doctor will insert a needle through your skin and back muscles and into the bone, then inflate the balloon.
-This opens a space for the pastelike cement and may help the bone regain its normal shape.
-Next, your doctor will inject the cement mixture into the bone while checking X-ray images to help ensure that the cement goes into the right place.
+The doctor will put a needle through your skin and back muscles and into the spinal bone (the vertebra).
+The balloon(s) will be put in through the needle and inflated.
+This opens a space for the thick, paste-like cement and may help the bone regain its normal size and shape.
+Next, your doctor will deflate the balloon and quickly inject the cement mixture into the bone.
+While this is done, X-ray images are checked to help ensure that the cement goes into the right place.
 The doctor will then remove the needle.
 You will not need stitches in your back.

 The entire procedure will probably take less than an hour.
-If the doctor needs to treat more than 1 vertebra, the procedure may take longer.
+If the doctor needs to treat more than one vertebra, the procedure may take longer.
 You will spend time in a recovery room after the surgery.
-You may be able to go home the same day, but your doctor may want you to stay overnight.
+You will probably lie flat on your back for about an hour while the cement hardens.
+You may be able to go home the same day, but your doctor might want you to stay overnight.

-You may be able to start walking an hour after the procedure.
-You may feel some soreness where the needle was put into your back; this may last a few days.
+You may be able to start walking about an hour after the procedure.
+It’s normal to feel some soreness where the needle was put into your back; this might last a few days.
 You may quickly notice that you have less pain in your back than you did before the surgery.
 Talk with your doctor about whether you should avoid any activities after the procedure.